New February laws restrict Chinese religious freedom even more

 China (MNN) – Believers in China face an insecure future as local governments enforce legislation restricting religious freedom even more.

 On February 1, new laws were enacted in China givingthe government additional control over everyday religious activities.
-According to the United States Commission on International Religious Freedom,
+According to the United States Commission on International Religious Freedom, provisions state:

 - Teaching that promotes the Communist Party must be propagated at religious gatherings.